-Kevin Hamilton entered his second season at the helm of NYIT men's basketball in 2017-18, adding to an already impressive résumé.
+Kevin Hamilton completed his second season at the helm of NYIT men's basketball in 2017-18.

 The Iona College Hall of Famer joined the Gaels in 1976 after a successful prep career at North Babylon High School.
 In four seasons at Iona, where he played for the inspirational Jim Valvano, Hamilton helped guide the Gaels to an impressive 84-31 record and the program’s first two NCAA Tournament appearances.